-From today, however, the name of the manager of the England women’s winning side, is likely to be far more widely referenced – not only in football, but in any subject matter on great management.
+From today, however, the name of the manager of the England women’s winning side is likely to be far more widely referenced – not only in football, but in any subject matter on great leadership and management.

 As the nation continues to rejoice at England’s 2-1 victory over Germany, we’ve been assessing what lessons can be learned from Wiegman when it comes to building and developing a winning team.

 These insights are as important whether you’re leading sporting heroines out onto the pitch, or whether you’re responsible for a pressured team of professionals in the workplace.

 “Always there for us”

 “It is great to know that we have a team of experts behind us” Read the full review

 Take Time to Know Your Team and the Individuals Within